 In memory of Holbrook Kohrt, a remarkable colleague and friend.
 Read more of his story: https://t.co/HqiyD8B2A9

 — Marcel van den Brink (@DrMvandenBrink) February 24, 2016

 I had the privilege to interview him last May at the Immunology 2015 meeting in New Orleans.
-His voice lives on in Episode 6 of the Novel Targets Podcast.
 One area of Dr Kohrt’s research was in combination immunotherapies, and how we can optimize efficacy, while avoiding significant immune adverse events.

 So are checkpoints playing with fire when given in combination?

 That was one of the provocative questions to come out of a scientific session entitled, “Fast Cars and No Brakes: Autologous Stem Cell Transplantation as a platform for Novel Immunotherapies” at the BMT Tandem meeting in Hawaii last weekend.
 The session, chaired by Miguel-Angel Perales (@DrMiguelPerales) from Memorial Sloan Kettering Cancer Center, was both informative and interesting.

 All the presentations were excellent, but one by Philippe Armand from the Dana-Farber Cancer Institute in Boston, “Checkpoint Blockade in SCT, Data & Hope, Promise & Peril” stood out for me.
 Dr Armand discussed checkpoint data pre and post stem cell transplantation and offered a perspective I had not heard before.